 I heard that there is ‘good stress’ and ‘bad stress.’
 What is the difference?

 It’s true, sort of.
-The brain only knows general stress, we deem it as ‘good or bad’ depending on what it is in response to.
-If you get a flat tire and are late for work, you will probably call that ‘bad’ stress because it does not feel very good.
+The brain only knows general stress, we deem it as ‘good or bad’ depending on what it relates to.
+Getting a flat tire would be ‘bad’ stress.
 If, however, you get a promotion, buy a house, or even win the lottery, your body will release the same biochemical cocktail of cortisol, adrenaline, and testosterone, but because those are generally good things, we would call them ‘good’ stress.
 Any kind of big change puts us in a higher alert state so that we can pay attention to the new circumstances whether its to adjust to heartbreak or new found fortune.
 Remember, the chemistry is the same, but our interpretation of how it feels is based on context.

 If stress is supposed to help us, why do we want to get rid of it?

 We don’t!
 Stress is a survival mechanism designed to protect us, so we want to manage it, not get rid of it.
-Counseling helps you learn how to recognize, interpret and manage stress so that it is effective at helping you make good decisions.
+Counseling helps you recognize, interpret and manage stress so that it helps you make healthy decisions.
 So, what we call ‘getting rid of stress’ is actually just responding to it effectively so it can dissipate.

 Why do somethings stress me out, but not other people?